kubernetes/kubernetes/docs/admin/accessing-the-api.md

 # Configuring APIserver ports

-This document describes what ports the kubernetes apiserver may serve on and how to reach them.
+This document describes what ports the Kubernetes apiserver may serve on and how to reach them.
 The audience is cluster administrators who want to customize their cluster or understand the details.